Home

 Tourbook

-3/??/94 "SXSW Festival".
+3/??/94 (A Record Store).
 Austin, TX

-3/17/94 Austin, TX
+3/17/94 City Coliseum.
+Austin, TX

-Supported By: Tony Clarke, Angela Strehli with Marcia Ball and Lou Ann Barton, Monte Warden, Tish Hinojosa, Kittel, Jimmy Dale Gilmore, The Flatlanders, Michelle Shocked and Joe Ely, Syd Straw with Gurff Morlix, Santiago Jiminez Jr with Mark Rubin, The Picketts with Dave Alvin, Champ Hood and the Threadgill's Troubadors
+Supported By: Tony Clarke, Angela Strehli with Marcia Ball and Lou Ann Barton, Monte Warden, Tish Hinojosa, Kittel, Jimmie Dale Gilmore, The Flatlanders, Michelle Shocked and Joe Ely, Syd Straw with Gurff Morlix, Santiago Jiminez Jr with Mark Rubin, The Picketts with Dave Alvin, Champ Hood and the Threadgill's Troubadors

-4/6/94 Civic center.
+4/6/94 Civic Center.
 Springfield, MA

 Attendance: 6,800